 - (1) Feature may project no closer than three feet to the property line. - (2) Cantilevered architectural features including balconies, bay windows, cornices, eaves and roof overhangs may project into setbacks as shown. - (3) Decks less than 18 inches above grade are exempt, in compliance with 22.20.090.D.3 (Exemptions from Setback Requirements), above. - (4) A porch may project into a setback, provided it is enclosed only by a railing in compliance with Title 19 (Buildings) of the County Code, and is located at the same level as the entrance floor of the structure.
-An additional projection into the front yard setback may be allowed with Design Review approval-provided it does not exceed 40% of the required porch setback permitted by Table 3-1.
-(For example, in a R-1 zoning district, Table 3-1 would allow the porch to maintain a 19 foot front yard setback.
-An additional 7.6-foot encroachment (representing 40% of the 19-foot setback) resulting in an 11.4-foot front yard setback may be permitted with Design Review approval.) - (5) A stairway may project into a setback, provided it is not roofed or enclosed above the steps. - 2.
+An additional projection into the front yard setback may be allowed with Design Review approval. - (5) A stairway may project into a setback, provided it is not roofed or enclosed above the steps. - 2.
 Parking structures on steep lots.
-In any zoning district allowing residential uses, where the slope of the one-half of the parcel beginning at the street-access side is 20 percent or more, or where the elevation of the lotparcel at the property line from which vehicular access is taken is five feet or more above or below the elevation of the adjoining street, a parking structure may be built to within three feet of the front and side property lines that abut the adjoining street from which vehicular access is taken. - 3.
-Trellises.
-See Section 22.20.050.A.1 (Fencing and Screening Standards Height Limitations).
+In any zoning district allowing residential uses, where the slope of the one-half of the parcel beginning at the street-access side is 20 percent or more, or where the elevation of the lot at the property line from which vehicular access is taken is five feet or more above or below the elevation of the adjoining street, a parking structure may be built to within three feet of the front and side property lines that abut the adjoining street from which vehicular access is taken.